dot-cards/Frontend-challenge/README.md

 ## Requirements
 - Product cards
     - We have provided a json file `dummyData.json` in the repository.
 This is what you will be using to render the product cards.
     - A product card consists of a products `title` `price` `description` `rating` `category`, and a list of images.
 All of these attributes should be displayed on the cards.
+(Only need to use a single image)
     - The design and layout is completely up to you.
 We have provided a mockup of the form to create a product as reference to the design.
 We are looking for clean and concise CSS and HTML markup.
-    - The card needs to be a pure react component.
+    - Please keep OOP principles in mind.

 - Sort / filter product list
     - The product cards should be arranged in a grid.
 An info bar at the top with sort and filter input.